I-Al-Istannen/JavadocBotBase/README.md

 javadocPackage.getClasses(); // '[Long list]'
 ```

+### Conversion of HTML to Markdown
+This library uses [ConvertHTMLToDiscord](https://github.com/I-Al-Istannen/ConvertHTMLToDiscord) to convert the HTML code to discords markdown.
+This program has the option to silently ignore unknown HTML tags or to throw an exception.
+You can control that behaviour by using `JavadocSettings#setSilentlyIgnoreUnknownTags(boolean)`.

 ### Maven
 It is currently not in the maven central repo or JCenter.
 You can obtain it using [Jitpack.io](https://jitpack.io/#I-Al-Istannen/JavadocBotBase) though.